 So what is the first step you need to take?

-Contact the Vicar, Revd Paul Reynolds, on (0115) 922 9600 in order to arrange an informal conversation about the various possibilities which are open to you, and how you might set about planning for your child’s Baptism or Thanksgiving.
+Please contact our Parish Administrator, Claire Morrell-Stone, on firstname.lastname@example.org or telephone the Church Office on (0115) 943 0137 for details about the various possibilities which are open to you, and how you might set about planning for your child’s Baptism or Thanksgiving.

 Please refer to the link below for answers to specific questions.